cybercongress/cybercongress/site/content/post/game_of_links_update.md

 December 30 we've prolonged the Game of Links final till 1st March [by the proposal #19](https://cyber.page/governance/19) rationale with hard development of the next stage of `cyber` - `Bostrom` canary network.
 In case if this won't be enough time, we will propose one more prolongation, and here is it:

-1. Prolong final of the Game of Links till 1st April 2021 instead of 1st March 2021
+1. Prolong final of the Game of Links till 1st May 2021 instead of 1st March 2021
 2. Close the `load` discipline on block `3638501`
-3. Close all disciplines exclude `lifetime` for validators at 1st April 2021
+3. Close all disciplines exclude `lifetime` for validators at 1st May 2021
 4. Keep the network alive by `lifetime` discipline incentivization till `bostrom` launch
 5. Close the `lifetime` discipline with ready for the `bostrom` launch